The clinical and economic burden of adhesions is extensive

-In a randomized, prospective, double-blinded, multicenter clinical study involving 183 patients [175 evaluable] with ulcerative colitis and familiar polyposis undergoing 2-stage intestinal resection, more than half of the patients treated with SEPRAFILM were adhesion-free at 12 weeks compared to 6% of untreated patients2.
+In a randomized, prospective, double-blinded, multicenter clinical study involving 183 patients [175 evaluable] with ulcerative colitis and familiar polyposis undergoing 2-stage intestinal resection, more than half of the patients treated with SEPRAFILM were adhesion-free 8-12 weeks following the initial operation compared to 6% of untreated patients2.

 SEPRAFILM efficacy in pelvic surgery

 In a prospective, randomized, blinded, multicenter clinical study involving 127 patients undergoing gynecologic surgery, SEPRAFILM reduced the mean number of sites adherent to the anterior uterine surface following myomectomy compared with untreated patients.
 SEPRAFILM also significantly reduced the extent and severity of adhesions in patients undergoing uterine open myomectomy compared with untreated patients3.

 SEPRAFILM is a sterile, bioresorbale, translucent and hydrophilic adhesion barrier.
 It is composed of two anionic polysaccharides: modified sodium hyaluronate (HA) and carboxymethylcellulose (CMC)1.

 Application of SEPRAFILM Adhesion Barrier in Myomectomy